domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 The example below allows for automatic schema generation of generic `Dictionary<Enum, TValue>` objects.
-Note that this only generates the swagger; `System.Text.Json` is not able to parse dictionary enums by default,
+Note that this only generates the OpenAPI document; `System.Text.Json` is not able to parse dictionary enums by default,
 so you will need [a special JsonConverter, as shown in the .NET documentation](https://learn.microsoft.com/dotnet/standard/serialization/system-text-json/converters-how-to#sample-factory-pattern-converter).

 📝 `DictionaryTKeyEnumTValueSchemaFilter.cs`